hzoo/hopeinsource.com/season-2/open-knowledge.md

 [06:21] **Shawn**: I joined when we were maybe 30, 40,000 people, and now it's coming up to 200,000.

 [06:26] **Shawn**: And that's not me, right?
 That's that's just like the growth of React's popularity.
 I actually charted it once and it's round about 70% a year growth every year across GitHub, NPM and React reddit and what have you.
-So it's just an organic growth from people learning react.
-Feels like react is taking over, but actually there's tons of people who are still learning, right and still getting started.
+So it's just an organic growth from people learning React.
+Feels like React is taking over, but actually there's tons of people who are still learning, right and still getting started.

 [06:50] **Shawn**: So I was an active moderator for two years, ish.
 I've been on reddit for like two years before that.